Qiskit/documentation/README.md

 ## Regenerate the API docs

+1. Install and configure GitHub CLI: https://docs.github.com/en/github-cli/github-cli/quickstart
-1. Choose which documentation you want to regenerate: `qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`
+2. Choose which documentation you want to regenerate: `qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`
-2. Determine the current version of the published stable documentation, e.g. at https://github.com/Qiskit/qiskit/releases
+3. Determine the current version of the published stable documentation, e.g. at https://github.com/Qiskit/qiskit/releases
-3. Find a link to a CI artifact with the project's documentation, e.g at https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160
+4. Find a link to a CI artifact with the project's documentation, e.g at https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160
-4. Run `npm run gen-api -- -p <pkg-name> -v <version> -a <artifact-url>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0 -a https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160`
+5. Run `npm run gen-api -- -p <pkg-name> -v <version> -a <artifact-url>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0 -a https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160`

 For `qiskit`, you can also regenerate historical versions by adding `--historical` to the arguments.
 This is useful when we improve our generation script.